DosMike/RESTReplay/README.md

   > Read the given file, absolute or relative to the REST Replay file, and write it's content into the template key.
 * write PATH: \<VALUE>
   > At the specified path, absolute or relative to the REST Replay file, write the specified value.
+* mode elastic/http/rest
+  > In rest/http mode you have to write full HTTP requests with headers.
+  > In elastic mode headers are not parsed and the optional body delimits as soon as a json object or array beginning in the next line is complete.
+Use defaultHeader if you need them.
+  > *Default:* rest
 * cookies on/off
   > Turn cookie parsing on/off
   > *Default:* off